OfferZen-Community/developer-mentoring/docs/getting-started-with-mentoring/For Mentors/benefits-of-becoming-a-mentor.md

 description: How becoming a mentor can benefit you personally and professionally.
 id: benefits-of-becoming-a-mentor
 sidebar_position: 1
-title: Benefitis of Becoming a Mentor
+title: Benefits of Becoming a Mentor
 ---

 <head>